Berkeley-CS61B/website-sp24/projects/proj2c/index.md

 │   ├── browser
 │   ├── main
 │   ├── ngrams
-│   │   ├── <2A implementation>
+│   │   ├── <Your NGramMap implementation from 2A>
+│   │   └── <Your TimeSeries implementation from 2A>
 │   └── plotting
 ├── static
-├── tests
+└── tests
 ```

-{: .info}
+{: .warning}
->The k != 0 portion of this project uses the `NGramMap` class from Project 2A.
-You will need to copy your `NGramMap` and `TimeSeries` from Project 2A into this project, as well as any possible helper classes from 2B.
->
->While you can design for 2C in advance, we suggest only starting coding after you get a full score on project 2B just in case your implementation has any subtle bugs in it.
+>While you can (and should!) certainly *design* for 2C in advance, we suggest only starting to *code* **after you get a full score on Project 2B** just in case your implementation has any subtle bugs in it.
->
->Once you are done with Project 2B, please copy all necessary changes that you made in 2B to 2C folder.
-You should build your 2C on your 2B implementation.

 ## Getting Started

 {: .warning}
 **IMPORTANT NOTE:** You should *really* complete **Project 2B/C: [Checkpoint](https://www.gradescope.com/courses/708063/assignments/4133684)** first before starting coding, or even designing your project.
-We think this would be helpful for your understanding of the project.
+It will be helpful for your understanding of the project.
 We will also require you to submit a design document to Gradescope.
 More details about the design document can be found in [Deliverables and Scoring.](#deliverables-and-scoring)

-{: .warning}
-**IMPORTANT NOTE:** We recommend that you should complete Project 2B and get a full score from the autograder before you start coding.

-This part of the project is designed for you to come up with efficient and correct design for your implementation.
+This part of the project is designed for you to come up with an efficient and correct design for your implementation.
 The design you come up with will be very important to handle these cases.
 Please read the 2B & 2C spec carefully before starting your design document.

 [//]: # (The course staff has provided a higher overview of this part of the project.
 This might seem like not sufficient resource for now compared to previous parts and projects but we really want you to ideate and come up with your own design and implementation!
 Nevertheless, if you still want to watch it, you can find it [here]&#40;www.google.com&#41;.)